zzANDREYzz/DBAttachmentPickerController/README.md

 - `DBAttachmentMediaType mediaType` - It's determine the types of attachments that can be picked.
 Default is DBAttachmentMediaTypeMaskAll;
 - `UIImagePickerControllerQualityType capturedVideoQulity` - Used to determine the quality of the captured video from camera.
 Default is UIImagePickerControllerQualityTypeMedium;
 - `BOOL allowsSelectionFromOtherApps` - Used to add Other Apps button.
 ATTENTION: To correctly work this option you must select iCloud Documents capability on project settings.
-To view detail information, see [AllowsSelectionFromOtherApps](#AllowsSelectionFromOtherApps).
+To view detail information, see [Usage Document Picker section](#usage-document-picker-(other-apps-button)).
 Default is NO.
 - `BOOL allowsMultipleSelection` - Used to allow multiple selection where it possible.
 Default is NO.

 ### Presentation

-After creation Attachment Picker Controller you should set additional options (see [Property list section](### Property list)) if needed and present it.
+After creation Attachment Picker Controller you should set additional options (see [Property list section](#property-list)) if needed and present it.

 - `-presentOnViewController:` - Present attachment picker controller on specify UIViewController.